valkey-io/valkey-operator/docs/valkeycluster.md

 #### Constraints

-- Config changes require a manual restart
+- All config changes cause pods to be rolled
 - Cluster management settings owned by the operator cannot be overwritten

 #### Future plans

-- Config changes are automatically rolled out
 - Pods are not rolled for configs that can be applied live

 ### Containers